foocheung/fastaTreeClustering/README.md

-An interactive Shiny application for clustering and visualizing CDR3 amino acid sequences from FASTA files using edit-distance–based phylogenetic trees.
+An interactive Shiny R package application for clustering and visualizing CDR3 amino acid sequences from FASTA files using edit-distance–based phylogenetic trees.

-Built with [`{golem}`](https://engineering-shiny.org/golem.html) for modularity and production-ready deployment.

 ---